 Drupal is an open-source CMS that boasts a significant community.
 This includes developers and enthusiasts who can help you with minor implementation problems or dispel doubts about building a Drupal website.
 The Drupal community revolves around a free exchange of ideas.
 It offers documentation and discussion boards for developers willing to swim the often murky waters of your Drupal implementation.

 Drupal websites are robust.
-They provide users a platform to build a solid design —albeit clunky in our opinion— website.
+They provide users with a platform to build a solid design —albeit clunky, in our opinion— website.
 A Drupal developer can create and modify its website and deliver content to the users in a platform everybody knows.

 Cons of Drupal

 The most significant drawback of using Drupal CMS is the inherent security concerns in choosing an open-source platform.
 In terms of security, though, Drupal leaves a bit to be desired.
 Any developer remotely familiar with the platform's code could quickly identify security vulnerabilities and carry out cyberattacks.
 If your site deals with sensitive or personal information, this is something you do not want.

 Another significant drawback of Drupal websites is how unfriendly it is to non-developers.
 If you require a feature on Drupal that doesn't already exist as a Drupal module, you'll need to hire a developer to build it.
 This presents issues for non-technical users who might not be able to use Drupal to its maximum potential.

 Plus, on Drupal, it's expensive to develop yourself, meaning that you may not always be able to take advantage of new features that competitors are adopting in this situation.

 Open-source CMS systems like Drupal and WordPress also pose a challenge for some customization.
 Drupal doesn't have many modules available for customization; while there are undoubtedly free options, most of the more popular and widely-used ones require an additional fee.
 Upgrades are often an issue; if they break one of the plugins you're already using, other development work will be required.